wak1616/PAC/README.md

 #### Closing Reminders

-* Ask if there is anything else the patient needs.
-* Confirm dilation and 2–3 hour appointment expectations.
-* Reiterate contact lens discontinuation requirements.
-*   Encourage the patient to complete the Phreesia pre-visit registration 5 days in advance:

-    > "Completing the registration in advance will help expedite check-in and allow more time for your care."
+Follow the [Standard Closing Procedures](#standard-closing-procedures-scripting) with these specific additions:

-* Confirm consultation fee and self-pay status.
+* **Self-Pay Fee**: Confirm consultation fee and payment expectations
-* Confirm potential dilation and 2–3 hour appointment expectations.
+* **Dilation Requirements**: Inform patient about dilation and 2-3 hour duration
-* Reiterate contact lens discontinuation requirements.
+* **Contact Lens Discontinuation**: Remind about contact lens requirements if applicable
-*   Confirm appointment date/time/location:

-    > "Thank you \[Mr./Ms. Last Name], we look forward to seeing you for your consultation on \[date] at \[time] at our \[location] office." _(Follow_ [_Standard Closing Procedures_](./#standard-closing-procedures-scripting)_)_
+* If location differs from usual, emphasize the change

 ### Scheduling Cornea